Multiple Sclerosis: Q&A

 12. Are there different types of MS?

-- Relapsing-remitting: Patients have attacks of symptoms/signs, with or without recovery, but between attacks
+- Relapsing-remitting: Patients have attacks of symptoms/signs, with or without recovery, but between attacks have no interval worsening.

 - Secondary progressive: This is often after a few years of relapsing-remitting MS. The pattern changes from a relapsing pattern to progressive in between attacks, usually with fewer attacks.

 - Primary progressive: This involves a gradual onset from the beginning and no attacks.